Cream Cheese Deviled Eggs

 How to Serve Deviled Eggs

-- My favorite way to serve deviled eggs is to arrange them in a single layer on a large platter that has been lined with lettuce leaves and fresh parsley stems.
-The green color is a vibrant contrast to the yellow yolk filling, and the lettuce keeps the eggs from sliding around.
+- My favorite way to serve cream cheese deviled eggs is to arrange them in a single layer on a large platter that has been lined with lettuce leaves and fresh parsley stems.
+The green color is a vibrant contrast to the yellow yolk filling, and the lettuce keeps them from sliding around.

-- You can also stuff southern deviled eggs into a lettuce wrap or on top of a rainbow salad.
+- You can also stuff them into a lettuce wrap or on top of a rainbow salad.

-- Other spreads such as pimento cheese, olives, pickles and fruit tastes amazing with deviled eggs.
-Some folks even serve them with a Bloody Mary!
-Or, add them to a cheese plate and watch them disappear.
+- Other sides such as pimento cheese, olives, fire and ice pickles and a fresh fruit platter taste great as accompaniments.
+You can even serve them with a Bloody Mary!

 Storage and Freezing

-Unfortunately, deviled eggs do not freeze well, so freezing is not an option.
+Unfortunately, they do not freeze well, so freezing is not an option.
 But, I doubt you will have many leftovers if your family is anything like mine!

 - Spinach Dip Frittata